Urban Bush Women (UBW) seeks to bring the untold and under-told histories and stories of disenfranchised people to light through dance. (Read more...)

 With the ground-breaking performance ensemble at its core, ongoing initiatives like the Summer Leadership Institute (SLI), BOLD (Builders, Organizers & Leaders through Dance) and the Choreographic Center, UBW continues to affect the overall ecology of the arts by promoting artistic legacies; projecting the voices of the under-heard and people of color; bringing attention to and addressing issues of equity in the dance field and throughout the United States; and by providing platforms and serving as a conduit for culturally and socially relevant experimental art makers.

-During their CAI Residency, UBW seeks to continue the work of Associate Artistic Director, Chanon Judson, who worked as a guest instructor at the University at Buffalo's Department of Theatre and Dance in Fall 2018.
-The Fall 2019 semester will include a two-week residency during which the company will facilitate our signature BOLD (Builders, Organizers and Leaders through Dance) workshop "Entering, Building and Exiting Community (EBX)" which gives strategies for individuals to work with communities with integrity and respect for the knowledge that is held within community.
+During their CAI Residency, UBW continued the work of Associate Artistic Director, Chanon Judson, who worked as a guest instructor at the University at Buffalo's Department of Theatre and Dance in Fall 2018.
+The Fall 2019 UBW residency included a two-week period during which the company facilitated our signature BOLD (Builders, Organizers and Leaders through Dance) workshop "Entering, Building and Exiting Community (EBX)" which gives strategies for individuals to work with communities with integrity and respect for the knowledge that is held within community.

 The residency also included performance of the UBW work "Walking with 'Trane," inspired by the musical life and spiritual journey of John Coltrane.